← Back

 Drunken fruits

 We will be making a drunken fruit mixture by letting fruits soak in rum for some time.
 If you don’t like raisins, you can skip them.
 Every fruit that you like will work.
-I like to prepare this mixture in the morning.
+To make an authentic Dresdner Stollen raisins are required.
+Prepare the mixture overnight and let the mixture soak up the rum.

 And this is the candied orange peel:

-Use a really nice dark rum for this.
-This will help to enhance the flavour of your final Stollen.
+Use a dark rum for this.
+This will help to enhance the flavor of your final Stollen.
 I like something that has been stored in wooden barrels for some time, inducing nice tannins into your dough.
+Use as much rum as required to properly soak the fruits.
+In my case, I used around 300g of rum for them to be covered in the rum.

 Ingredient Weight in grams Baker's math Comment